-only two areas with federal leases, and only the Beaufort Sea has any producing wells in federal waters (from a joint federal-state unit).
-The Trump Administration has stated its interest in promoting offshore development in the region, and has begun work on a five-year offshore oil and gas leasing program for 2019-2024.
-Current lease sales on the Alaska OCS are governed by the Obama Administration's leasing program for 2017-2022, which includes one lease sale in the Cook Inlet (scheduled for 2021).
-Two additional Alaska sales that had been proposed in earlier versions of the program-one in the Beaufort Sea and one in the Chukchi Sea-were removed from the final version of the 2017-2022 program.
+Some have expressed interest in expanding America's ocean energy portfolio in the region.
+Currently, among 15 federal planning areas in the region, the Beaufort Sea and Cook Inlet are the only two areas with active federal leases, 110 and only the Beaufort Sea has any producing wells in federal waters (from a joint federal-state unit).
+111 The Trump Administration has stated its interest in promoting offshore development in the region.
+In January 2018, the Administration issued a draft five-year offshore oil and gas leasing program for 2019-2024 that would schedule lease sales in all 15 Alaska planning areas, including three sales in the Beaufort Sea and three in the Chukchi Sea.
+112 Current lease sales on the Alaska OCS are governed by the Obama Administration's leasing program for 2017-2022, which includes one lease sale in the Cook Inlet (scheduled for 2021) and none in other Alaska planning areas.
+113

-Activities on existing federal leases in the Beaufort and Chukchi Seas have fluctuated as industry weighs changing oil prices, development costs, and regulations.
-In summer 2015, Shell Oil Company began exploratory drilling on a lease in the Chukchi Sea planning area.
-However, the company announced in late September 2015 that it would cease further exploration activity in offshore Alaska for the foreseeable future.
-Shell cited several reasons for the decision to halt its activity in the region, including insufficient indications of oil and gas at its Burger J well, the high costs associated with the project, and the "challenging and unpredictable" federal regulatory environment for offshore Alaska.
+Activities on existing federal leases in the region have fluctuated as industry weighs changing oil prices, development costs, and regulations.
+For example, in 2015, Shell Oil Company announced its decision to cease exploration in offshore Alaska for the foreseeable future.
+Shell cited several reasons for the decision, including insufficient indications of oil and gas at its Burger J well in the Chukchi Sea, the high costs associated with Arctic exploration, and the "challenging and unpredictable" federal regulatory environment for offshore Alaska.
 BOEM also reported that, between February and November 2016, companies relinquished more than 90% of leases they had held in the Beaufort and Chukchi Sea planning areas, in the midst of a slump in oil prices.
-In November 2017, the Trump Administration approved an application for permit to drill (APD) on a lease in the Beaufort Sea held by the Eni U.S. Operating Company.
+While there were 450 active leases in the Chukchi Sea planning area at the end of 2015, at the end of 2018 there were none.
+More recently, some activities have indicated stronger industry interest in the region.
+For example, in November 2017, the Trump Administration approved an application for permit to drill (APD) on a lease in the Beaufort Sea held by the Eni U.S. Operating Company.
+In October 2018, BOEM issued conditional approval to Hilcorp Alaska LLC for an oil and gas development and production plan in the Beaufort Sea, which would be the region's first production facility entirely in federal waters.